 Now that we have explored the foundations of the lean approach, we can understand where the lean construction principles originated and how they were formed.

-Identify value from the customer’s point of view – What is your client wants you to achieve?
+Identify value from the customer’s point of view – What does your client want you to achieve?
 What is of most value to them?
 These important requirements or expectations that must be met from your client’s point of view will form your main goal for your project.

 Eliminate or minimise waste – Do this by defining the value stream; you can then identify steps that do not add value and eliminate them to be more efficient.
 There are eight major types of waste in lean construction.

-The flow of work processes – After inefficiencies have been removed, you must ensure that the remaining steps can integrate continuously with no interruptions, delays, or bottlenecks.
-Communication between departments and management is key in ensuring a smooth construction process.
+The flow of work processes – After inefficiencies have been removed, you must ensure that the remaining steps can be integrated continuously with no interruptions, delays, or bottlenecks.
+Communication between departments and management is key to ensuring a smooth construction process.

 Pull planning and scheduling – Create reliable workflows and scheduling of tasks.